-What about Kyoto’s dining culture do you wish Malaysia could assimilate? we asked, to which he answered: "Here in Malaysia, I always see how food gets thrown away too easily.
+What aspect of Kyoto’s dining culture does he wish Malaysia could emulate?
+He answered: "Here in Malaysia, I always see how food gets thrown away too easily.
 There is unnecessary wastage everywhere.
 Kyoto's care for ingredients is one thing Malaysians can afford to adopt."

 Breakfast Or Tea Time - Nishiki Market

-Fondly known as 'Kyoto’s kitchen,' Nishiki Market is an actual working market that houses a variety of shops vending fruits, vegetables, specialty pickles, and fresh fish.
+Fondly known as 'Kyoto’s kitchen', Nishiki Market houses a variety of shops vending fruits, vegetables, specialty pickles, and fresh fish.
 You'll also find sashimi stalls, restaurants and several bars, making Nishiki the perfect place to enjoy a wide variety of culinary delights.
 There was so much to try that we came back twice in 3 days!